icbfranz/gatsby-starter-delog/_data/blog/2021-02-02-hello-world-test-2.md

 I am going to rely heavily on the help guides that arduino provides so I can get better at coding programs  as well as get better at building the ciructs.

 I found some create help guides here: [Arduino help center](https://support.arduino.cc/hc/en-us).

+I think that this project will take 15 hours.